Why do passengers always clap when a plane lands at its destination?

 I don’t understand why Ryan Air are thinking of doing this for free, I would have thought it would have been something like a 70% discount.

-I simply cannot see this working.
+I simply cannot see the play by Ryan Air standing passengers working.
 What about;

 1) Seat belts – will there be any